AlexCuadron/OpenHands/evaluation/benchmarks/aime2025/README_SINGLE_ROLES_V2.md

 6. **Logging Patching**: We patch the LLM's logging mechanism to ensure that only user and assistant roles are used in the logged messages.

 7. **No System Messages**: We patch the LLM to ensure that system messages are never used at any level, including the internal LLM calls.

+8. **Single User Tag**: We patch the LLM to ensure that there is always at most ONE user tag, combining multiple user messages if necessary.

 These changes ensure that the LLM receives a single, coherent set of instructions in one user message and maintains a single, growing assistant message, which should improve the consistency and quality of the responses.